bzigterman/bzigterman.github.io/projects/weather.md

 - 54°
 - mist
 - 85% humidity
-- 3 mph wind
+- 7 mph wind

-No precipitation in the past 24 hours
+0.2 inches of rain in the past 24 hours

 ## Temperature Comparison